strawlab/strand-braid/strand-braid-user/users-guide/src/scripting-with-python.md

 Python library to connect to a running Strand Cam (or Braid) program exactly like a web browser does it.

-## Demo: changing tracking settings from a Python script
+## Demo: recording a video using Strand Camera from a Python script

 TODO: describe how to use and modify the [`record-mp4-video.py` demo](https://github.com/strawlab/strand-braid/blob/main/strand-braid-user/scripts/record-mp4-video.py).

+## Demo: recording multiple videos using Braid from a Python script

+TODO: describe how to use and modify the [`record-mp4-video-braid-all-cams.py` demo](strand-braid-user/scripts/record-mp4-video-braid-all-cams.py).

 ## Advanced: automating manual actions